tuongphantrue/house-price-emailer/README.md

 seller. **Hanoi housing prices don't have a real equivalent.** There's no public site that publishes a clean, structured, frequently-updated table split out by property type (house vs. apartment vs. land) the way giavang.org does for gold sellers.

-Because of that, this script pulls from **two independent sources** and treats them separately, so one site blocking scrapers or changing its markup doesn't take the whole email down - the same idea as the gold script's per-seller error handling, just applied across sources instead of sellers within one source:
+On top of that, some real estate sites front their pages with Cloudflare-style protection that blocklists GitHub Actions' shared runner IPs outright (confirmed via testing: a flat `403 Forbidden` on every single request, regardless of headers - that's an IP-range block, not a markup problem, and no amount of header-tweaking fixes it).

+Given that, this script hedges hard: it tries **10 independent sources**, and treats every one of them as fully expendable - if a source errors, gets blocked, or its page structure doesn't match what the parser expects, it's silently left out of that run's email.
+No error placeholders, no partial-failure noise - just whatever sources actually came through, each in its own clearly labeled section, with a footer listing which ones made it in.
+If literally none come through, no email gets sent at all rather than sending an empty one.

 1. **Mogi.vn** ([gia-nha-dat](https://mogi.vn/gia-nha-dat)) - one blended
    average price/m² per district (house + land together), with a month-over-month % change.
 One page covers every Hanoi district.
+2-5. **Batdongsan.com.vn**, one source per property type - confirmed
-2. **Batdongsan.com.vn** - a min/max price/m² range for street-front
-   houses ("nhà mặt phố"), fetched one page per district, for the 12 main urban districts (outlying huyện don't appear to have this page type).
+   working via the reader-proxy workaround (see below) - each a min/max price/m² range, fetched one page per district (12 main urban districts; outlying huyện don't appear to have these page types):

-Neither of these is an apartment-only table - a clean, scrapable, public source split out that way doesn't seem to exist (real per-district apartment breakdowns are loaded via JavaScript after the page loads, or buried as prose in SEO articles, neither of which a plain HTTP scraper can reliably read).
-If you find one, `parse_mogi` / `parse_batdongsan_district` in the script are where to wire in a third source.
+   - Nhà mặt phố (street-front houses)
+   - Chung cư (apartments) - the one genuinely separate apartment table
+   - Nhà riêng (regular houses)
+   - Đất nền (land)
+6-10. **Nhatot.com, Alonhadat.com.vn, Cafeland.vn, Homedy.com, Dothi.net**
+   - best-effort generic scans, added for extra redundancy.
+These are educated-guess URLs and a generic parser, not verified integrations - don't be surprised if some of these consistently come back empty, that's expected and harmless given the "just skip it" design.
+If you want one fixed for real, check that source's `[label]` diagnostic lines in the Action's log and share them back.

+If you find a source and it's not wired in, `generic_district_scan()` in the script is the easiest way to add one - it just needs a URL.

-**If a run comes back with 0 rows for a source**, `fetch_page()` now prints diagnostics to the Action's log: the HTTP status code, response size, and whether the response looks like a JS/anti-bot challenge page (Cloudflare and similar) rather than real content.
-A flat `403 Forbidden` on every single request, immediately, regardless of headers, is the signature of an **IP-range block** - both sources currently do this to GitHub Actions' shared runner IPs.
-No amount of header-tweaking fixes that, since it's rejected before the page even renders.
+**If a run comes back with 0 rows for a source**, `fetch_page()` prints diagnostics to the Action's log: the HTTP status code, response size, and whether the response looks like a JS/anti-bot challenge page (Cloudflare and similar) rather than real content.

-As a workaround, `fetch_page()` tries a public "reader" proxy (`r.jina.ai`) first - it fetches the page on its own infrastructure (a different IP/fingerprint than GitHub's runners) and returns the text, falling back to a direct fetch if that doesn't work either.
+As a workaround for IP-range blocks, `fetch_page()` tries a public "reader" proxy (`r.jina.ai`) first - it fetches the page on its own infrastructure (a different IP/fingerprint than GitHub's runners) and returns the text, falling back to a direct fetch if that doesn't work either.
 This is set via `USE_READER_PROXY=true` (the default).
 It's a best-effort workaround, not a guarantee - the underlying sites could block the proxy's IPs too, or change behavior at any time.
 If both the proxy and the direct fetch keep getting blocked, the realistic remaining options are: running this from a non-cloud/residential IP instead of GitHub Actions (e.g. your own computer via cron), or a paid scraping API service that maintains